shamrice/COBOL-RSS-Reader/README.md

 Console RSS reader application written in GnuCOBOL

 ## Building

+Navigate to the source directory and run ```make```.
-Run the shell script "build.sh" in the source directory.
+If that doesn't work you can also run the shell script ```build.sh``` in the source directory.
 (Optional "--debug" parameter to create a debug build)

+This will create the ```crssr``` executable in the bin directory off the root of the repo as well as the necessary feeds directory.

 ## Running
 * Open application in interactive mode and refresh feeds at start: